1995parham-learning/go101/README.md

 And then use the `gotip` command as if it were your normal go command.

+After installation, use the `gotip` command instead of your normal go command to have latest features.
 To update, run `gotip download` again.
 This will always download the main branch.
-To download an alternative branch, run `gotip download BRANCH`.
-To download a specific CL, run `gotip download NUMBER`.
+To download an alternative branch, run `gotip download BRANCH` and to download a specific CL, run `gotip download NUMBER`.

 ## `libc`